Languages of Africa: Unclassified languages

 Of these, Jalaa is perhaps the most likely to be an isolate.

-Less-well investigated languages include Irimba, Luo, Mawa, Rer Bare (possibly Bantu), Bete (evidently Jukunoid), Bung (unclear), Kujarge (evidently Chadic), Lufu (Jukunoid), Meroitic (possibly Afroasiatic), Oropom (possibly spurious) and Weyto (evidently Cushitic).
+Less-well investigated languages include Irimba, Luo, Mawa, Rer Bare (possibly Bantu languages), Bete (evidently Jukunoid), Bung (unclear), Kujarge (evidently Chadic), Lufu (Jukunoid), Meroitic (possibly Afroasiatic), Oropom (possibly spurious) and Weyto (evidently Cushitic).
 Several of these are extinct, and adequate comparative data is thus unlikely to be forthcoming.
 Hombert & Philippson (2009) list a number of African languages that have been classified as language isolates at one point or another.
 Many of these are simply unclassified, but Hombert & Philippson believe Africa has about twenty language families, including isolates.
 Beside the possibilities listed above, there are: